 The day may come when mandatory server training is a statewide obligation, and this is not necessarily a burden.
 Whether the state chooses one state program by which all servers or employees must be trained or a certification process for in-house corporate training programs that fulfills legislative requirements, adoption of a coherent statewide scheme would at least eliminate the inconsistent patchwork of local government standards.
 The real issue with which businesses struggle is inconsistency – the application of disparate rules across disparate jurisdictions.
 For a state with 120 counties, this understandably can take a toll.
 Consistency is highly valued by retailers operating in multiple jurisdictions and should be the shared goal of both the state and local jurisdictions to continue to enjoy the economic benefits of attracting and retaining national and regional restaurant and hotel operators in Kentucky.

 Stephen G. Amato is a Member of McBrayer PLLC.
 Mr. Amato focuses his practice in the areas of civil litigation, administrative law and hospitality law, and is located in the firm's Lexington office.
 He can be reached at email@example.com or (859) 231-8780, ext.
 1104.
-We take a team approach to deliver effective counsel to all our clients, so other attorneys in the firm may perform these services as well.

 This article does not constitute legal advice.